-Memphis Made is a seasonal brewery.
-This means we don't have a year-round flagship beer.
-We brew two or three standard beers for about three months, with a few limited edition beers mixed in for kicks.
+Memphis Made is a mainly seasonal brewery.
+We have one year-round beer, Lucid Kolsch.
+After that, we brew seasonal standard beers for a few months, with some limited edition beers mixed in for kicks.
 Think of us as a beer CSA.

 Here are some of our beers, past and present.
 Some of these beers will return each season while others may never be seen again.
 Drink accordingly.

 A lawnmower beer with flavor.
 This pale golden German ale is light and crisp.
 Our only year-round beer, it has a slightly bready aroma and a spicy hop note from Herkules hops.
 Lucid is a versatile beer with food, going with anything from a salad to bratwurst.